Ivrit - עִבְרִית

 Autumn Term 2025

-We loved welcoming Year 2 to Ivrit and have had a busy first half term!
+We loved welcoming Year 2 to Ivrit and have had a busy first term!

 The children were introduced to some common basic greetings which we will be using in every lesson.